molecule/molecule.github.io/index.md

         content: Honored to be funded by the amazing <a href="http://bcnm.berkeley.edu/">Berkeley Center for New Media</a> to present at TEI and CHI!
         date: 6 Mar 2018
     -
-        content: My class project in collaboration with <a href="http://cearto.com/">César</a>, Sarah, Eric, and Richard was accepted to DIS 2018!
+        content: My <a href="http://cearto.com/projects/guardians">class project</a> in collaboration with <a href="http://cearto.com/">César</a>, Sarah, Eric, and Richard was accepted to DIS 2018!
         date: 5 Mar 2018
     -
         content: SO excited about my Information Visualization and Needs and Usability Assessment classes this semester!!